gMozer/CRUD_AcademiaFlexao/README.md

 # English
 ## About the project

-Commented CRUD on a terminal/console, made with Python and CSV database. <br>Created for management of a ficcional gym (name and design based on the game "OMORI").
+Commented CRUD on terminal/console, made with Python and CSV database. <br>Created for management of a ficcional gym (name and design based on the game "OMORI").

 ## Installation